 - Deep Divots: Your divots look more like trenches than gentle bacon strips, and they often point to the left of your target.

-- Shots Hit Off the Heel and Toe: A steep approach often leads hackers to hit the ball more on the "edges" of their face, becase a steep downswing is much harder to time for "centerface shots" on the "middle part" of your club.
+- Shots Hit Off the Heel and Toe: A steep approach often leads to hitting the ball more on the "edges" of the face, because a steep downswing is much harder to time for "centerface shots" on the "middle part" of your club.

 It's important to understand that the "over-the-top" move you see is a symptom, not the root cause.
 Yelling at yourself to "stop coming over the top" is like treating a cough without figuring out why you're sick.
 To really fix it, we have to address the things that force you into that position in the first place.